 Gastrointestinal System: Nausea and vomiting (more frequent in ambulatory than in recumbent patients), constipation.

 Genitourinary System: Ureteral spasm, spasm of vesicle sphincters, urinary retention.

 Read the Rezira (hydrocodone bitartrate and pseudoephedrine hydrochloride) Side Effects Center for a complete guide to possible side effects

 No specific interaction studies have been conducted with REZIRA Oral Solution.

-Opioids, Antihistamines, Antipsychotics, Anti-anxiety Agents, or Other CNS Depressants (Including Alcohol)
+Benzodiazepines, Opioids, Antihistamines, Antipsychotics, Anti-anxiety Agents, Or Other CNS Depressants (Including Alcohol)

 Drug Abuse And Dependence

-REZIRA Oral Solution is a Schedule III controlled prescription containing hydrocodone bitartrate and should be prescribed and administered with caution.
+REZIRA Oral Solution is a Schedule II controlled prescription containing hydrocodone bitartrate and should be prescribed and administered with caution.